itsnesquick/c-programming/README.md

 # C Programming

-Welcome to the wonderful world of programming in c.
+Welcome to the wonderful world of programming in "C".
 It's an adventure, that's for sure.
-Being developed during 1969 and 1973 by Bell Laboratories, it has been around for a while.
-Yet c has seen a comeback in the recent years.
-Especially in the field of professional software development c can score with its execution speed, compactness and portability for programs.
+"C" was developed between 1969 and 1973 by Bell Laboratories, and has recently made a comeback.
+In the field of professional software development, "C" can score with it's execution speed, compactness and portability for programs.

-If you'd like to find out more about the history of c you should definitely do so.
-It's very interesting and you'll have a deeper understanding of the language.
-You never know when that comes in handy.
-For now let's focus on how to create a c program.
+I encourage you to learn more about the history of "C".
+It is not only interesting, it will also give you a deeper understanding of the language.
+For now, let's focus on how to create a "C" program.

 ---